Brachychiton gregorii: Taxonomy

 The species was first formally described by the botanist Ferdinand von Mueller in 1862 as part of the work Thalamiflorae.
 The Plants Indigenous to the Colony of Victoria.
 Several synonyms exist for the plant including; Clompanus gregorii, Brachychiton acerifolius var. gregorii, Sterculia diversifolia var. occidentalis, Sterculia gregorii and Brachychiton populneus var. occidentalis.

 The species name honours the explorer Augustus Charles Gregory who later became surveyor-general.

 Description

 The tree typically grows to a height of around 3 to 12 m with a canopy width of around 2 to 5 m.
-The evergreen leaves reach to 20 cm in length and have three or five lobes in a long stalk.
+The evergreen leaves reach up to 20 cm in length and have three or five lobes on a long stalk.
 The leaves are shed in the dry months.
 It flowers between October and December producing inflorescences with bell-shaped pale-yellow flowers with a reddish margin.
 Following flowering black woody seed pods form that are up to around to 5 cm in length and contain many seeds.